© Leigh Prather | Dreamstime.com

 You’ll read about habits and conditions that rob us of peaceful slumber.

 How to Lose Weight While Sleeping

 Something as simple as going to bed earlier may actually help you maintain a lower weight.
 Several studies have found a link between the time we go to bed and body mass index (BMI).

-One study found that for every minute later the participants went to sleep, their BMI scores went up by 0.035 over six years.
 This mean that for every hour later someone went to bed, they gained 2.1 BMI points.

 In another study, adults who were late sleepers had an average BMI of 26.
 Adults who went to bed early only had an average BMI of 23.7.

 There are many reasons that going to bed earlier can help in your weight loss efforts.
 It may partly be because when we go to bed late, we eat more food, especially later in the evening.

 Are you already following a healthy diet full of fruits, vegetables, and whole foods and exercising regularly, but aren’t seeing the weight loss results you are hoping for?
 Take a look at your sleep habits.

 If you don’t get at least seven hours of quality sleep daily and don’t go to bed at a reasonable time, consider shifting your bedtime to earlier in the evening.
 As little as a half hour could make a big difference.